Przemyśl: Post-war communism to present

 In the postwar period, the border ran only 15 kilometres to the east of the city, cutting it off from much of its economic hinterland.
-Due to the murder of Jews in the Nazi Holocaust and the postwar expulsion of Ukrainians (in the Operation Vistula or akcja Wisła), the city's population fell to 36,000, almost entirely Polish.
+Due to the killing of Jews in the Nazi Holocaust and the postwar expulsion of Ukrainians (in the Operation Vistula or akcja Wisła), the city's population fell to 36,000, almost entirely Polish.
 However, the city welcomed thousands of Polish migrants from Kresy (Eastern Borderlands) who were expelled by the Soviets — their numbers restored the population of the city to its prewar level.

 On 11 July 2022, President of Ukraine Volodymyr Zelenskyy conferred the honorary title of "Rescuer City" upon Przemyśl for the role the city played in helping Ukrainian refugees fleeing the 2022 Russian invasion of Ukraine.

 Climate

 The climate is warm-summer humid continental (Köppen: Dfb).
-Despite its location in southern Poland, its winters may be colder than at higher latitudes, especially in the north-west of the country due to continentality.
+Despite its location in southeastern Poland, its winters may be colder than at higher latitudes, especially in the north-west of the country due to continentality.

 Transport

 The main Przemyśl railway station is called Przemyśl Główny, and is located in the city center.
-About 40 trains depart every day, including trains to many cities in Poland, as well as in Germany, the Czech Republic and Ukraine.
+About 40 trains depart every day, including trains to many cities in Poland, as well as in Germany, Austria, the Czech Republic and Ukraine.